What will it cost me?

 If we are invited to your local assembly for a seminar or other presentation, there will be no fee asked or expected.
 We do have a strict non-solicitation policy.

-How do you keep the ministry going if you don't charge for your services?
+How do you keep the ministry going if you don’t charge for most of your services?

 Why do I need to pay a local attorney when my situation is so simple?